Player Controls Framework

 buttonElement (DOM Node)

-Exists only for control-bar-left and control-bar-right control types.
-Requires the mountButton(buttonRoot) method to be defined.
+control types.
+Requires the mountButton(buttonRoot)

 A reference to the DOM node that encapsulates where the button is mounted.
 You may want to use this to change or check focus.
 Note that it is managed and changed outside the realm of your control, so direct changes you make to its html properties will not stick around.
-If you want to set the label, refer to the setButtonLabel(label) method.
+If you want to set the label, refer to the setButtonLabel(label)

 mounted (Promise)